 She and Richard have two grown children and six grandchildren.

-You can find her complete list of books by going to her official website (see link below) or you can be taken directly to a printable version of the list by clicking here.
+You can find her complete list of books by going to her official website (see link below).

 Find Wanda E. Brunstetter on Facebook.